 When it comes to assessing the reasons behind laptop overheating, you’ll come across quite a few of them; some of them are quite common, such as:

 - Exhaust Vents Blockage: At the sides of your laptop, exhaust vents are located.
 In some of the laptops, you may even find them at the back.
-Over the period of time, a laptop may gather a massive amount of dust that can clog these air vents.
+Over a period of time, a laptop may gather a massive amount of dust that can clog these air vents.
 If this happens, the generated heat will not get away from the body of the laptop, which in turn, will cause overheating.

 - Incompatibility of Operating System: Although this might not be a common problem among new machines, however, there are certain situations that may cause this problem to erupt.
 Some of the situations include installing a new operating system or upgrading the previous one.
 Such scenarios often cause a laptop to overheat.
 And then, even new drivers can be the reason behind this problem.